rweckert/vAlias/README.md

 - Use the 'F1' key for documentation from any main window.

 ### Typical Usage:
 Upon opening the vAlias script, click on the option for "View Alias".
-This will show you a list of all alias commands from a copied '~/.bash_aliases' file.
+This will show you a list of all alias commands from a copied ".bash_aliases" file.
 Easily sort, save, and edit as needed.
 A double click on a alias command entry will show you the details of that command where you can copy the command to the system clipboard.
 Open the terminal using the "Terminal" option where you can test your direct changes.

 ### Detailed Options and Usage:
 **Main Menu:** When running the vAlias script the main menu will appear with the following options:<br/>